-Asylum is a protection granted to people fleeing persecution in their home country who are already in the U.S. or at the border and who meet the international definition of a “refugee.”
+Asylum is a protection granted to people fleeing persecution based on their race, religion, nationality, political opinion, or membership in a particular social group.
 An asylum seeker is someone who has applied for protection, but has not yet received any legal recognition or status.
-An asylum seeker, like a refugee, faces well-founded fears of persecution based on race, religion, nationality, political opinion, and membership in a particular social group.

-The process can take anywhere from six weeks to five years, and asylum applicants do not receive government support and are ineligible to work at least for the first five months in the United States.
-Once an asylum seeker’s case has been pending for 150 days, they can apply for work authorization.
-The application process for work authorization can take another three months, though at times, has taken nearly one year.
-Once an asylum seeker receives work authorization, they are eligible to apply for a social security number.
+The asylum process can take anywhere from six weeks to five years, and applicants are not eligible to receive government support or to work for at least the first five months they are in the U.S. Once an asylum seeker’s case has been pending for 150 days, they can apply for work authorization, which can take several months to a year to receive.

 If an affirmative application is not granted by the asylum office, the case is referred to the immigration court for removal proceedings.
-There, the applicant will have another opportunity to present their case to an immigration judge in adversarial proceedings.
-The government does not provide an attorney, so most applicants represent themselves with very little knowledge of the complexity of immigration laws.
+There, the applicant will have another opportunity to present their case to an immigration judge.
+The government does not provide an attorney, so many applicants represent themselves, putting them at a distinct disadvantage when facing government lawyers and complex immigration laws.

-Asylum seekers are left in limbo while their case is pending.
+Asylum seekers are left in limbo while their cases are pending.
 As of March 2018 there were more than 318,000 affirmative asylum applications pending with USCIS.
 According to Syracuse University’s TRAC Immigration database, the backlog in U.S. immigration courts reached an all-time high in September 2018, with 768,257 open deportation cases.

 Asylum grants in the U.S. vary drastically by jurisdiction and judge, for example, the New York grant rate is 83 percent, while in El Paso it is as low as 3 percent.
 There is also a wide variance depending on the asylees’ nationality and whether they are represented by an attorney.

-If an asylum seeker is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the U.S.
+If a person is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the U.S.

-After one year, asylees may apply for a green card (lawful permanent resident status).
+After one year, asylees may apply for lawful permanent resident status (a green card).
 Once that is granted, they must wait four years to apply for citizenship.
-Neither residency nor citizenship is guaranteed; at either point in the process, the asylee can still face deportation (for example, in case of a criminal conviction or other legal issue).
+Neither residency nor citizenship is guaranteed; at any point in the process, the asylee can still face deportation (for example, in case of a criminal conviction or other legal issue).
 Ultimately, the safest immigration status is U.S. citizenship.